Renting an Apartment in Siem Reap

 Holiday Rentals and Rooms to Rent in Siem Reap

-You only have to do a quick Cambodia search on sites such as HomeAway, FlipKey, Roomorama, and Airbnb and scan the results to see that the majority of properties on holiday rental and rent-a-room sites aren’t apartment rentals, houses or even rooms in private homes at all.
-While there are some on those sites, you’ll have to read the fine print to identify them.
+You only have to do a quick Cambodia search on sites such as HomeAway, FlipKey, Roomorama, and Airbnb and scan the results to see that most of the properties on holiday rental and rent-a-room sites aren’t apartment rentals, houses or even rooms in private homes at all.
+While there are definitely some on the sites, you’ll have to look hard and read the fine print to identify them.

-The majority of properties on the sites are actually rooms in hotels, like these ‘holiday rentals’ in Phnom Penh on HomeAway and many of these short-term rentals in Siem Reap on Roomorama, and these on Airbnb.
+Most of the properties on the sites are actually rooms in hotels, like these ‘holiday rentals’ in Phnom Penh on HomeAway and many of these short-term rentals in Siem Reap on Roomorama, and these on Airbnb.
 On Flipkey, this Siem Reap search result revealed hotel rooms, a homestay, one apartment, and a handful of expensive luxury villas.

 When I first started looking for holiday rentals in Cambodia I would get so excited thinking I’d found a fabulous place with a stunning swimming pool for $60 a night – a great deal compared to what the serviced apartments charge – only to look more closely and find they were hotel rooms.
 Most that advertise ‘kitchens’ turn out to have little more than a mini bar and microwave, while ‘kitchenettes’ are often just mini bars with sinks.

-Do see our post on How to Avoid Holiday Rental Scams too.
+Before you book, see our post on How to Avoid Holiday Rental Scams.

 Long-Term Apartment and House Rentals